 It’s silly and charming whilst still retaining an eerie sense, a lack of dialogue serving as a constant reminder that it exists as a response to a global pandemic.
 Dreams often include aspects of our daily lives that are mixed up and messed about, and the impressively improvised music which accompanies the puppetry adds to this.
 The use of a violin to simulate the sound of a police siren creates a sense of something familiar yet also “not quite right”.

 The scene which perhaps most appropriately captures the current mood of people’s attempts, and failures, to muddle through and retain normality is at the start of the piece, as the dreamer attempts to count sheep in order to sleep and manages “One sheep…two sheep…six sheep (with demon red eyes)…teapot…”.
 The dreamer makes an attempt at normality, but the mind wanders and things start to feel off until a completely bizarre situation is accepted instead.
 The piece is delightfully strange and weird and only six minutes, which well encapsulates the peculiar nature of these times, but also adds some charm and enjoyment to an otherwise disconcerting phenomenon.

-Dream a Little Dream for Me can be watched on the National Theatre Wales website every Saturday from the 9th of May.
+Dream a Little Dream for Me by Emily Laurens can be watched on the National Theatre Wales website every Saturday from the 9th of May.

 Georgia Winstone-Cooper is an avid contributor to Wales Arts Review.